-- 1. The institution has effective processes for assessment of student learning and for achievement of learning goals in academic and cocurricular offerings. - 2.
-The institution uses the information gained from assessment to improve student learning. - 3.
-The institution's processes and methodologies to assess student learning reflect good practice, including the substantial participation of faculty, instructional and other relevant staff members.
+- 1. The institution has clearly stated goals for student learning and effective processes for assessment of student learning and achievement of learning goals. - 2.
+The institution assesses achievement of the learning outcomes that it claims for its curricular and co-curricular programs. - 3.
+The institution uses the information gained from assessment to improve student learning. - 4.
+The institution's processes and methodologies to assess student learning reflect good practice, including the substantial participation of faculty and other instructional staff members.